 “Less slabs, more therapists,” one of the chants, contrasted the numerous marble slabs around campus with the lack of available counselors at the Health Center.

-Protestors entered Hopkins, where they continued to chant and tell stories.
+Protesters entered Hopkins, where they continued to chant and tell stories.
 It was the first time students had occupied Hopkins since 1969, when the Afro-American Society demanded that the College create an Africana Studies department, refusing to leave the building for several days.
+Serrano said the protest showed the power and vivacity of student activism.

-Serrano summoned the history of student activism at the College, asking the protestors to stand in solidarity with their most vulnerable classmates.
+Summoning the history of student activism at the College, Serrano asked protesters to stand in solidarity with their most vulnerable classmates.
 “We need to show we are willing to put our bodies on the line,” Serrano said.

 The Williams walkout followed a wave of sanctuary campus walkouts that week at colleges and universities across the nation.
 The sanctuary campus initiative originated with Cosecha, a national movement fighting for undocumented immigrants’ rights.